giellalt/lang-vro/vro.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/nouns.lexc)</small>Adverbs
+The VÕRO language adverbs...

+Spatial adverbs

+adjective modifiers

+What is this 2017-03-27

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/adverbs.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/adverbs.lexc)</small>Quantifier inflection
+The Võro language quantifiers inflect in cases.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/nouns.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/quantifiers.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/quantifiers.lexc)</small>Pronoun inflection
 The Võro language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.